There are so many legal situations that can arise when selling a home. Here are just a few of the more common issues that Michigan home sellers face.

 Duty to Disclose

-A seller is required to disclose issues when they know about a problem area or has a reason to know –then a seller has a duty to disclose.
+A seller is required to disclose issues when they know about a problem area or have a reason to know—then the seller has a duty to disclose.
 Misrepresentations or lies about a home’s condition are never acceptable.
 If you have to ask if you should or should not be disclosing something, it’s best to disclose.

 Commission to Former Agent